 1999-2000: The Atlanta Thrashers begin to play in 1999.
 There are now 28 teams.

 2000-2011: The Columbus Blue Jackets and the Minnesota Wild become the NHL's two newest additions in 2000.
-The Anaheim Mighty Ducks become the Ducks after Disney sells the team in 2006.There are now 30 teams.
+The Anaheim Mighty Ducks become the Ducks after Disney sells the team, just in time for the 2006 season.There are now 30 teams.

 2011-2014: The Atlanta Thrashers move to become the new Winnipeg Jets.